Gambian journalists startled as President Barrow rolls back press freedom | DW | 31.01.2020

 Press freedom under threat

-Lamin Jahateh, a Gambian journalist in Banjul, said he saw little difference on the current press freedom situation when compared to that under Jammeh's rule.
-"Like it was during those days, journalists are now attacked by state security forces with blatant impunity even though almost all the cases of assault on journalists were reported to the office of the Inspector General of Police (IGP)," Jahateh told DW.
+Lamin Jahateh, a Gambian journalist in the capital Banjul, said he saw little difference on the current press freedom situation when compared to that under Jammeh's rule.
+"Like it was during those days, journalists are now attacked by state security forces with blatant impunity even though almost all the cases of assault on journalists were reported to the office of the Inspector General of Police (IGP)," Jahateh told DW in an interview.

 "Because the state is a culprit, political parties are emboldened to also be assaulting journalists where they don't agree with the coverage of that journalist.
 The situation is as terrible as it was," Jahateh said.

-According to the GPU president, if the latest incidents are anything to go by, the newsmen and women in Gambia should brace themselves for tough times ahead: "I'm baffled by the fact that the authorities could send armed police to arrest journalists, close their radio stations and illegally occupy their offices," Sheriff Bajong said.
+According to GPU President, Bajong, if the latest incidents are anything to go by, the newsmen and women in The Gambia should brace themselves for tough times ahead: "I'm baffled by the fact that the authorities could send armed police to arrest journalists, close their radio stations and illegally occupy their offices," Bajong said.

 "No journalist or media house is safe anymore."

-For Lamin Jahateh, the way forward for journalists is to remain vigilant and aware that the days of dictatorship and media brutality are not yet over.
-"In times like this, journalists should remain united to maintain the spirit of unionism such that when any one journalists or media house is touched, all the others can be up in arms in solidarity," he said.
+For Gambian reporter Jahateh, the way forward is for the journalists to remain vigilant to the fact that the days of dictatorship and media brutality are not yet over.
+"In times like this, journalists should remain united to maintain the spirit of unionism such that when any one journalists or media house is touched, all the others can be up in arms in solidarity," Jahateh said.

 Bajong blames the current crackdown on the press on the trappings of power.
-"The president and his inner circle are on record for crediting the press for the change of government and an end to dictatorship," Bajong said, adding that once they [Gamba's leaders] all started to be consumed by power, they started doing exactly what they condemned and fought against during the former regime.
+"The president and his inner circle are on record for crediting the press for the change of government and an end to dictatorship," Bajong said adding that once they [The Gambian leaders] all started to be consumed by power, the started to do exactly what they condemned and fought against during the former regime.
 "Old wine in a new bottle."

 Bajong called on the Gambian government to respect its national and international obligations in relation to press freedom.
 He also urged the media fraternity to come together, stand shoulder to shoulder and fight against any attack on journalists and the media.